nearform/otlp-blueprint/README.md

     npm run create:env

-There are four services defined in the docker compose
+There are five services defined in the docker compose
 ### postgres service
 - This service is based on the official postgres docker image `postgres:14.2-alpine` from dockerhub.
 - It creates a db and users as defined in the environment varible defined in the docker compose file.